-Often ideas that come up in idea generation sound too outrageous or difficult to achieve.
-But these early stage ideas often spark other better ideas that could more achievable.
-But businesses often kill off the ideas too early.
+Often ideas which come up in idea generation sound too outrageous or difficult to achieve.
+But these early stage ideas often spark other better ideas, or lead to real breakthrough thinking.
+But businesses often kill off these ideas too early.

 In our article on business writing that stands out for example, we share how Pixar see early stage ideas as like “ugly babies” which they need to protect.

 They forbid any idea to get killed off too early until it’s had a chance to grow and develop.

 But they’re the exception, rather than the rule.
 Most businesses kill off ideas early.